-We get it — no parent or guardian likes to see their hard-earned money being flushed down the toilet.
-That's why we've rounded up a list on the best tablet cases for kids.
-This way, you can have a peace of mind knowing that your child's tablet will remain in tact even if it slips out of their hands.
+We totally get it — no parent or guardian likes to see their hard-earned money being flushed down the toilet.
+That's why we've rounded up a list on the best tablet cases for kids with butter fingers.
+This way, you can have a peace of mind knowing that your child's tablet will remain undamaged even if it falls out of their hands.

 Oh, and one last tip: pick a case that matches your kid's personality, so you'll be less likely to find the case lying on the floor after your child decided it wasn't necessary.